byeonggiljun/byeonggiljun.github.io/_pages/about.md

 Byeonggil Jun is a Ph.D. student in Computer Engineering (CEN) in the School of Computing and Augmented Intelligence (SCAI) at Arizona State University.
 His research area includes real-time systems, distributed cyber-physical systems, and computer architecture.
-Recently, his work on addressing inefficiencies in distributed discrete system (DDS) simulation and implementation has been accepted in the conference [SIGSIM-PADS'25](https://sigsim.acm.org/conf/pads/2025/) and will be published in June, 2025.
+Recently, his work on addressing inefficiencies in distributed discrete system (DDS) simulation and implementation has been accepted and published in the conference [SIGSIM-PADS'25](https://sigsim.acm.org/conf/pads/2025/).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->